xpack/web-doxygen/website/docs/api/classes/membergroup.md

-<p>Add this group as a subsection of the declaration section, instead of rendering it in its own section</p>
+Add this group as a subsection of the declaration section, instead of rendering it in its own section

-<p>Declaration at line 70 of file <a href="/web-doxygen/docs/api/files/src/membergroup-h">membergroup.h</a>, definition at line 160 of file <a href="/web-doxygen/docs/api/files/src/membergroup-cpp">membergroup.cpp</a>.</p>
+Declaration at line 70 of file <a href="/web-doxygen/docs/api/files/src/membergroup-h">membergroup.h</a>, definition at line 160 of file <a href="/web-doxygen/docs/api/files/src/membergroup-cpp">membergroup.cpp</a>.

 <div class="doxyProgramListing">